MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.AppCompat.AppCompat.TelemetryDashboardResiliencyCrashLog

 Only collected when Office Telemetry Dashboard has been enabled by end user (most likely an admin).
 It collects the occurrence of Office Add-ins and documents crashes.
-This is only collected when user has enabled Office Telemetry Dashboard and is used to determine if there is an increased occurrence of add-in or document crashes.
+This is only collected when user has enabled Office Telemetry Dashboard and is used to determine if there's an increased occurrence of add-in or document crashes.

 The following fields are collected: